-Mutual TLS · Cloudflare for Teams documentation
+Mutual TLS

 Within that directory, create two new files:

-- Within the directory, check its content to confirm the output was successful.
+Within the directory, check its content to confirm the output was successful.$ ls

-The output should now return the following content:
+The output should now return the following content:ca-config.json ca-csr.json ca-key.pem ca.csr ca.pem

 Generating a client certificate